stefan-jeitler/change-blog/tests/ChangeBlog.Api.Tests/UserAccessTests.md

 # UserAccess Test users

-In this document you'll find account and user information that can be used for testing the **authentication** and ** authorization** mecahnism.
+In this document you'll find account and user information that can be used for testing the **authentication** and
+**authorization** mechanism.

 At the end there is a sql script that inserts the test data.
-But be aware to not execute the script against the staging or production evironment.
+But be aware to not execute the script against the staging or production environment.
-It is **only** for the **testing** environemnt.
+It is **only** for the **testing** environment.

 ## Prefix